-During the Christmas season, many donors give generously to support charities who help those who are less fortunate.
+During the Christmas season, many donors give generously to support charities that help those who are less fortunate.

-Our top charities are highly effective organizations that work to help people living in the poorest parts of the world, and this Christmas season, please consider supporting our top-rated charities:
+Our top charities are highly effective organizations that work to help people living in the poorest parts of the world.
+This Christmas season, please consider supporting these organizations:

 - The Schistosomiasis Control Initiative treats people for parasite infections.

 - The Deworm the World Initiative, led by Evidence Action, treats children for parasite infections.

 - GiveDirectly transfers cash directly to extremely poor households.

 More information on our top charities can be found

 Wish to make a donation as a gift?
 When donating, simply click the option to "Dedicate my donation" and provide the name and email address of your honoree.